 - You must build an audience – you won’t get shares if you don’t have an audience.
 Building an audience organically takes a lot of time and effort.
 You can purchase ads to build one and that will cost you money over the long run.

 - Then, you must be available at all times to respond to people on social media.
 Who wants to wait today for an answer?

-- Now we have Instagram, LinkedIn, YouTube, SnapChat as well as Pinterest and the new TikTok to name a few of the popular ones!
-Each one has their own algorithm and audiences.
+- Now we have Instagram, LinkedIn, YouTube, Snapchat as well as Pinterest, and the new TikTok to name a few of the popular ones!
+Each one has its own algorithm and audiences.

 - You must create content for each of the social networks.
-Each has their own different audiences and each has different size requirements for images.
+Each has its own different audiences and each has different size requirements for images.
 It’s a graphic designer’s dream!